About

 Qualifications:

-• A high level of cultural competence and sensitivity to the needs of middle school-aged girls and gender nonconforming students.
+• A high level of cultural competence and sensitivity to the needs of middle school-aged girls and gender expansive students

 Compensation:

 Salary and benefit package commensurate with experience.
-The annual salary range for our faculty is $66,500-$88,500.
+The annual salary range for our full-time faculty is $66,800-$88,500.
 SGS uses a salary scale that takes years of experience and degrees attained into account.
 All faculty are compensated according to the scale and dependent on those two data points.

 To Apply: